-- (1) Importers of small quantities of seed for sowing for research, education, cultivar trials and/or multiplication for re-export may not be able to meet the 3200 seed sampling requirements of the Protocol. - (2) MPI defines small quantities as follows: - a) for large seeded species (e.g. Zea mays, Glycine max, Cucurbita pepo and Gossypium), less than 5 kg total volume per seed lot/line; - b) for small seeded species (e.g. Brassica napus, Linum and Medicago sativa), less than 100g total volume per seed lot/line. - (3) Importers of small volumes can apply for three alternative options: - a) proportionate sampling; - b) leaf disc sampling; and - c) exporter/ importer non-GM assurance declaration. - (4) Options b) leaf disc sampling, and c) exporter/ importer non-GM assurance declaration, both require a permit to import.
+- (1) Importers of small quantities of seed for sowing for research, education, cultivar trials and/or multiplication for re-export may not be able to meet the 3200 seed sampling requirements of the Protocol. - (2) MPI defines small quantities as follows: - a) for large seeded species (e.g. Zea mays, Glycine max, Cucurbita pepo, Petunia (if pelleted) and Gossypium), less than 5 kg total volume per seed lot/line; - b) for small seeded species (e.g. Brassica napus, Petunia (not pelleted), Linum and Medicago sativa), less than 100g total volume per seed lot/line. - (3) Importers of small volumes can apply for three alternative options: - a) proportionate sampling; - b) leaf disc sampling; and - c) exporter/ importer non-GM assurance declaration.

-(5) If any of the lines which make up the consignment weigh 5kg or more (large seeded species) or 100g or more (small seeded species) they are not considered small volume and must comply with Part 2.1: Seed Sampling- large lots and Part 2.4: Test Certification.
+- (4) A permit to import is required for options b) leaf disc sampling, and c) exporter/ importer non-GM assurance declaration. - (5) If any of the lots which make up the consignment weigh 5kg or more (large seeded species) or 100g or more (small seeded species) they are not considered small volume and must comply with Part 2.1: Seed Sampling- large lots and Part 2.4: Test Certification.